A retired Master Jeweler and a Smith for 7 years

 Mistress Judith Cook and Master Baker

 Have been cooking upon the irons for many a year, yes those amazing aromas are coming from their simple kitchen!
-They belong to a Renaissance Living History Center, a nonprofit organization based out of Louisiana.
-Their mission statement : To provide education on the literature, arts, culture and daily life of pre-industrial societies through presentation and demonstration by meeting or exceeding the expectations and desires of our service groups as we strive to be the best educational organization possible.
+Ongoing cooking demonstration 10 till noon.
+They oversee H.E.R.A, a soon to be nonprofit organization for the Historic Education and Recreation of Alabama.
+Their mission : To provide education on the daily life of pre-technological societies through presentation and demonstration of cooking, crafting, literature, arts, and culture.
+They strive to exceed the expectations and desires of our service groups as we work to be the best educational organization possible.

 J. Thomas Glass Works

 Master Jeremy is knowledgeable about all things glass.
-Stop by his space above the Field of Valor, to see his awe inspiring demonstrations.
+Stop by his merchant space beside the Great Gate, to see his awe inspiring demonstrations.
 Every 2 hours

 Birds of Prey